jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 I helped presenting[^i'm-on-left], however most of the implementation was done by Sandy and Nathan.
-I wish I could've done more but my Agda isn't good enough yet.
+I wish I could've done more, but my Agda isn't good enough yet.
 I helped with cheering on their proving efforts and coming up with ideas for the design.